Abigail/Abigail.github.io/Src/Trapped/rook.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% gets trapped very quickly, after 6 moves.
+On the Folded Wedge, the **Rook** gets trapped very quickly, after 6 moves.
 This is the same number of moves that the [*Wazir*](wazir.html) takes before it gets trapped, but there is a slight difference in which squares are visited.

 #### Flat

-On the Flat Wedge the %%PIECE%% quickly escapes to infinity by alternating make a step forward, and a step to the right.
+On the Flat Wedge the **Rook** quickly escapes to infinity by alternating make a step forward, and a step to the right.
 This gives it an escape velocity of \(\frac{\sqrt{2}}{2}\) .